itsayellow/pytivometa/docs/rpc_request.rst

 * e.g. epgProvider:cl.SH0351131803 - collectionId of series 'Friends and Enemies
 * e.g. tivo:ca.349301 - categoryId

-All rpc_request fiels seen in the wild
+All rpc_request fields seen in the wild
 --------------------------------------
 ::